 Western Astrology is largely horoscopic in nature, that is, it is a form of divination based on the construction of a horoscope for an exact moment, such as a person's birth, in which various cosmic bodies have an influence.
 However, in the Western Astrology system, we use the 'Tropical Method' for calculations in order to cast a horoscope chart.
 The Zodiac is an imaginary ring in the sky which encircles our solar system like a girdle.
 And to determine the planetary positions on this circle, we need a reference point, which is a point that remains fixed while the heavenly bodies keep revolving around.

-The Western system uses a fixed reference point and utilizes the equinoxes for the purpose.
-Interestingly, 1st degree of Aries is yet again the starting point of the Western Zodiac.
-But the major difference is that the position of the Sun on Vernal equinox (the first day of spring) is taken as the 1st degree of Aries.
-This works equally well because the Sun moves 360° in a year.
-This is known as the Tropical Zodiac.
+The Western Astrology system uses a fixed reference point and utilizes the equinoxes for calculations and other astrological purposes.
+Interestingly, 1st degree of Aries is the starting point of the Western Zodiac, quite like the Vedic Astrology or the Indian Astrology system.
+But the major difference between the two is that the position of the Sun on Vernal equinox (the first day of spring) is taken as the 1st degree of Aries.
+This works equally well because the Sun moves 360° in a particular given year.
+This is known as the ‘Tropical Zodiac’.

 The planets and the house calculation system as per Western astrology are quite similar to that of Vedic astrology.
 Since www.cyberastro.com has huge global audience as its regular visitors, thus, considering the interest of visitors from different parts of the world, we offer some useful reports/services based on Western Astrology.
 These specially conceptualized reports are both free and paid.